RTiK/swiss-traditional-costume-classification/README.md

 celery -A classifier_worker worker -c 1 -P solo
 ```

-> The argument `solo` starts only one process which is OK because poselet recognition is a bottleneck
+> The argument `solo` starts only one worker.
+This is OK because we don't want OpenPose to be available on multiple threads in GPU.

 * Deploy the web server